yuliakolyada624/brief-woo-v2-1/README.md

-# brief-woo-v2-1
+# brief-woo

-Plugin for generating PDF to JPEG
+Brief plugin for WordPress..